 The Simple Path to Wealth is about how to manage our money so we can enjoy financial freedom and greater wealth.
 JL Collins recommends saving as much as possible, getting out of debt quickly, and investing in low-cost stock index funds.

 Your Money Or Your Life is different from other personal finance books because it talks about choice, freedom and fulfillment—instead of deprivation and discipline.
-You'll learn how to use money to achieve your real dreams and escape the modern traps of consumerism, clutter and debt.
+You'll learn how to use money to achieve your authentic dreams and escape the modern traps of consumption, clutter and debt.

 Unshakeable is Tony Robbin's guide to simple investing.
 He shows us how to achieve financial freedom and security.
 You'll learn about smart investing tools like index funds, compound interest and diversification.
 You'll also see how to avoid losing money due to fees and fear.

 Millionaire Teacher explains how to start investing as a middle-class person so you could retire a millionaire.
 Andrew Hallam, who was a Canadian English teacher, explains how to save more money through extreme frugality and where to put our savings for the most dependable growth.
 (Hint: index funds.)